184.108.40.206 Qualification for YA

 A claimant must lodge a proper claim before YA can be granted.

-A young person must satisfy the YA activity test by undertaking:
+A young person must satisfy mutual obligation or study requirements by undertaking:

 - full-time study, OR